Rafa-Lazcano/kedro-poc/testing-kedro/README.md

 ## Overview

-This is your new Kedro project, which was generated using `kedro 0.18.13`.
+This is my new Kedro project, which was generated using `kedro 0.18.13`.
+Its objective is to assess the value of Kedro into a real-life development cycle.

 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.